RobTillaart/SRF05/README.md

 Default value for the speed of sound is set to 340 m/s. (~15°C)

-Since the version 0.2.0 the library has an interpolation formula to calculate the speed of sound given an temperature and humidity.
+Since the version 0.2.0 the library has an interpolation formula to calculate the speed of sound given a temperature and humidity.

 The library has several ways to improve the quality of the measurements.
 E.g. by taking the average or the median of multiple readings.